Follow the steps below to safely use the gas and LPG appliances in your caravan or motorhome.

 - Never use a cooker as a space heater.

-- Portable appliances such as heaters and lanterns must never be used inside caravans or motorhomes as they may create carbon monoxide gas.
+- Portable gas appliances such as cookers, heaters, and lanterns must never be used inside caravans or motorhomes, including tents or awnings, as they may create an airborne risk from carbon monoxide gas exposure.

 - Make sure all appliances are adequately ventilated.